 (c) an agreed purchaser controlling a member’s vote pending settlement.

+[Section 169 amended by No. 7 of 2016 s.
+46.]

 170. Effect of disposal of shares on voting rights

 A member of a co-operative cannot vote if the member has sold or transferred, or disposed of the beneficial interest in, the member’s shares, or has agreed to do so.